HypeCheck

 Absorption & Bioavailability

-Unknown for oral form based on provided studies.
-Intravaginal administration appears to act locally with minimal change in systemic blood levels of DHEA or its metabolites (estradiol, testosterone), suggesting limited systemic absorption via that route.
+Unknown for oral supplements based on provided studies.
+Intravaginal DHEA appears to act locally with minimal change in systemic hormone levels, suggesting limited systemic absorption via that route.

 Red Flags to Watch For

-- Oral DHEA (200 mg/day) significantly lowered HDL cholesterol in a controlled trial — a potential cardiovascular risk
+• High-dose oral DHEA (200 mg/day) significantly lowered HDL ('good') cholesterol in a clinical trial — a potential cardiovascular risk

-- Trend toward impaired endothelial (blood vessel) function seen with oral DHEA in lupus patients
+• Trend toward impaired endothelial (blood vessel) function was observed with oral DHEA in lupus patients

 Research Sources